pviotti/issuu-pdf-dl/README.md

 Example URL: `http://issuu.com/user_name/docs/doc_name`

-The document is downloaded in `/tmp` and gets assembled as PDF in the current directory.
+It downloads the pages of the document in a temporary directory and outputs the PDF in the current directory.

 ## License